-Earnout Agreement
+Earnout Arrangement

-On the Combination Date, we entered into an earnout agreement (the "Earnout Agreement") with Sapphire and each of DEAL and Harry E. Sloan (together, the "Founders"), under which 12,425,000 Class A shares held by the Founders were placed in escrow.
-The escrowed shares will be released to Sapphire or the Founders upon the occurrence of certain triggering events, and any shares that remain in escrow at the expiration of the agreement's three-year term will be transferred to us for cancellation.
+On the Combination Date, we entered into an earnout agreement (the "Earnout Agreement") with Sapphire and each of DEAL and Harry E. Sloan (together, the "Founders"), under which 12,425,000 Class A shares held by the Founders were placed in escrow and 14,550,000 private warrants owned by the Founders were deemed restricted under the Earnout Agreement.